 When you own a home, something will eventually break and need repairing or replacing.
 For major issues, HDB often requires that you hire a licensed contractor to perform the work.
 But for minor issues, you can save a lot of money and learn valuable skills by doing it yourself.

 A few days ago, just before my husband and I were about to have dinner, I turned on the overhead dining table light, and heard a faint “pop” that came with a tiny spark.
 Then, the light switch fell into my hand.
 The two tiny plastic fastener pins holding the switch in place had popped out.
 Because these pins were broken, I couldn’t just pop the switch back into place.

 There are many common reasons why light switches fail.
-For my problem, this was most likely due to a fuse burnout which caused a short in the circuit.
-And all I needed to do to fix this issue was to replace the light switch.
+For my problem, it was most likely something that could be fixed by replacing the light switch.

 Because light switches are one of the most commonly used things in your home, it’s only a matter of time before one fails.

 Light switches in most HDB flats look something like this:

 This particular light switch (shown above) is a 2-gang switch because there are 2 switches (that control two lights) on 1 faceplate.
 If you only had one switch (like the picture below), it would be a 1-gang switch.